tstone/MicrowaveJS/README.md

 */
 ```

 Values in this header will override any information pulled from the file.

-The date can be written in any way you like.
+The date can be written in any way you like, including the following formats:

+- MMMM dd, yyyy
+- MM/DD/YYYY
+- etc.

 Settings
 --------